 Staying hydrated is one of the simplest yet most powerful home remedies for a runny nose.
 Drinking plenty of fluids, such as water, herbal teas, or clear broths, helps thin the mucus in your nasal passages, making it easier to expel.
 Hydration also helps keep the mucous membranes moist, preventing them from becoming dry and irritated.

 Warm liquids, in particular, provide soothing relief by promoting sinus drainage.
-Aim to drink at least 8 glasses of water a day, and incorporate fluids with added benefits, like herbal teas, to help speed up your recovery from a runny nose.
+Aim to drink around 8 glasses of water a day, and incorporate fluids with added benefits, like herbal teas, to help speed up your recovery from a runny nose.